-To bring this world reconciliation.
-I don't care if it's on the little league field where you coach or in the corporate executive boardroom or if you go and volunteer in the prisons or if you travel to Africa, but it's probably in your everyday life starting with your marriage, next with your kids, next with your grandkids, with the neighbor kid who doesn't have a dad and you take him to the ballgame with you and your son.
-You put your hand on him and you look at that little boy and you say, "You know what, Johnny?
-There's something special in you.
-I like your spunk and you got a great sense of humor.
-I bet someday you're really going to inspire people.
-You're really a special kid.
-I really like you.
-Come hang out at our house any time you want."
-One day, I was coaching little league football and a dad, I presume, drove up and yelled to his little chubby son, who wasn't as good an athlete as most of the other guys, he yelled, "Hey, doofus, get over here."
-I was so mad I almost went over there and slugged the guy.
-What I did instead is I doubled down and I talked to my other coaches.
-I was the coach of this little league team, the kid was like 12 years old.
+One day I was coaching a little league football and a dad, I presume, drove up and yelled to his little chubby son who wasn't as good of an athlete as most of the other guys.
+He yelled, "Hey, doofus, get over here."
+I was so mad.
+I almost went over there and slugged the guy.
+But what I did instead is I doubled down and I talked to my other coaches.
+I was the coach of this little league team.
+The kid was like 12 years old.
 I said, "We are going to value this boy.
 We're going to honor this boy.
 We're going to build his self-esteem and we're going to tell him he's important.
-Whenever he makes a good block, we're going to celebrate it and we're going to celebrate his character because we're not going to make it about the shape of his body or whether he's first string or second string or whether he scores a touchdown or not.
-It's about, 'You practiced hard today.
+When he ever makes a good block, we're going to celebrate it and we're going to celebrate his character 'cause we're not going to make it about the shape of his body or whether he is first string or second string or whether he scores a touchdown or not."

+It's about, "You practice hard today.
 You supported your teammate.
 I saw you cheering on the sideline.
-You're one of the greatest team members on this team because you're so vested.
-You're so positive [crosstalk 00:16:19]- Dr. Dobson:
+You're one of the greatest team members on this team because you're so vested, you're so positive.

-What happened in him?
+Dr. James Dobson: What happened in him?

-Jeff Kemp:

-We lifted his spirits.
-You know what?
-I hope someday he knows that he's a real man.
-Not because his other daddy or stepdad called him doofus, but because real men called him out a man.
-There's men listening to us right now and they don't think they have worth, value.
+Jeff Kemp: We lifted his spirits.
+And you know what I hope someday he knows that he's a real man, not because his other daddy or stepdad called him doofus, but because real men called him out a man.
+And there's men listening to us right now and they don't think they have worth, value.
 They're insecure.
 They feel like a failure.
-They're afraid, because men's biggest fear is failure, but they need to know if they do not know God, they need to know that God made them and God does not make anything but excellence.
-The reason they're in trouble is because they've not gotten to know God.
-If they accept Jesus Christ, they can be reconnected with a perfect Heavenly Father who will re-father them to make up for the damage that their Earthly dad did or the things they missed from their Earthly dad.
-I can say to that guy, "If you accept Jesus Christ", there's some struggling Christians out there, "If you've accepted Christ, every one of your sins is forgiven."
-God looks at you with the righteousness of Christ and He says, "You're a good man.
+They're afraid because men's biggest fear is failure, but they need to know if they do not know God, they need to know that God made them and God does not make anything but excellence.
+But the reason they're in trouble is because they've not gotten to know God.

+And so if they accept Jesus Christ, they can be reconnected with a perfect heavenly Father who will re-father them to make up for the damage that the earthly dad did or the things that they missed from their earthly dad.
+And I can say to that guy, if you accept Jesus Christ, there's some struggling Christians out there, if you've accepted Christ, every one of your sins is forgiven.
+So God looks at you with the righteousness of Christ and He says, "you're a good man.
 I'm well pleased in you.
-You're My son.
-You're going to be perfect for eternity and I give you credit for Christ's Perfection right now, so live into that.
-You're a mighty, valiant warrior."
-You remember the Gideon story?
-Dr. Dobson:
+You're my son.
+You're going to be perfect for eternity.
+And I give you credit for Christ's perfection right now.
+So live into that.
+You're a mighty valiant warrior."